atarantini/httpscan/README.rst

 * rules (mandatory): Matching rules to identify the server.
 Currently the only rule suported is headers/server with a list of regular expressions to identify the server.
 * plugins (optional): A list with plugin names that will be executed one after the other forwarding host, definition and response data.

+Simple template ready for create a new definition is located on ``definitions/template.json``.
+Don't forget to create a pull request or ticket with your definitions in order to share it with the community.

 Plugins
 -------